Dan Breen: War of Independence

-The British reaction was to make Tipperary a special military zrea, with curfews and travel permits.
+The British reaction was to make Tipperary a special military area, with curfews and travel permits.
 Volunteer GHQ authorised enterprising attacks on barracks.
 Richard Mulcahy noted that British policy had "pushed rather turbulent spirits such as Breen and Treacy into the Dublin area".
 The inculcation of the principles of guerrilla warfare was to become an essential part of all training.
 Breen and Treacy were original members of Collins' The Squad of assassins, later known as the Dublin Guard, when Tipperary became "too hot for them". and Dublin was the centre of the war.

 Breen was present in December 1919 at the ambush in Ashtown beside Phoenix Park in Dublin where Martin Savage was killed while trying to assassinate the Lord Lieutenant of Ireland, Viscount French.
 The IRA men hid behind hedges and a dungheap as the convoy of vehicles came past.
 They had been instructed to ignore the first car, but this contained their target.
-Their roadblock failed as a policeman removed the horse and cart intended to stop the car.
+Their roadblock failed when a policeman removed the horse-and-cart intended to stop the car.
+Breen was also part of the IRA team that supported the attack on Rearcross Barracks in north Tipperary on 12 July 1920 by securing the main road from Newport.

+Breen was to the fore in the IRA moving to establish "flying columns", full-time mobile units of at least 20 men.
+Columns used guerrilla warfare to strike at often a long way apart in a short period of time.
+Sometimes they could sleep in underground dug-outs where arms and ammunition could be held.
+He became an active member of the 3rd Tipperary Brigade flying column.

+Ernie O'Malley later appointed Breen quartermaster of the 2nd Southern Division in May 1921, although he still accompanied his column in the field.